 Kishan Gupta interned at Air India Ltd and shares his insight experience of being there.
 Kishan is an MBA student at Prin.
 L.N.
 Welingkar Institute of Management Development & Research, Mumbai.
 Read on to explore more about his interesting project at Air India.

 Over the next one week, I went through the typical process of reading lot of manuals to understand why that particular section existed and how work was being carried out.
 I walked through the process and understand their shop floor working.
-By this time I was also on the verge of completing a book titled “The Descent of Air India” by Jitendra Bhargava which triggered an urge in me to understand the gimmick of this huge aviation industry which has been always in news with lot of financial crisis in the country.
+By this time I was also on the verge of completing a book titled “The Descent of Air India” by Jitendra Bhargava which triggered an urge in me to understand the gimmick of this huge aviation industry which has been always in news with a lot of financial crisis in the country.

 I went through the processes in stores.
 There I came to know about the huge inventory lying which hardly moved in the current context.
 This is when I decided to take up the project on inventory management which have blocked huge money that otherwise could have been used for other relevant works.
 So gradually I moved on to their Materials Planning Division to learn how the component planning was done and how the process was being managed.
 Following it I went through the process of Aircraft Procurement Team.
-In the meanwhile I also did a “5S” project on test rig fabrication section so that they could have an easy access to various testing instruments.
+In the meanwhile, I also did a “5S” project on test rig fabrication section so that they could have an easy access to various testing instruments.

 This is where I could see that the principles of SCM were applicable to both in manufacturing as well as service industry and it wasn’t just a bookish knowledge.
-One of the toughest thing I felt was accessibility.
+One of the toughest things I felt was accessibility.
 Each department seemed to be working in closed silos which I felt hurt the most this premium aviation industry.
 While working on my project I started to apply a combination of my learning at MBA and prior experience.
-While analysing I could see the company have started doing well in terms of following individual techniques of inventory management.
+While analyzing I could see the company have started doing well in terms of following individual techniques of inventory management.
 But drastic time called for drastic measures and I felt the need to combine some of the techniques to understand the nature of inventory and release away some of the excess inventory.
-Upon analysis it was evident that the company needs to shed off huge piled up inventory to enhance their cash flows and came up with solutions which could result in huge cost reduction to the company.
+Upon analysis, it was evident that the company needs to shed off huge piled up inventory to enhance their cash flows and came up with solutions which could result in huge cost reduction to the company.

-Two month down the line I was more than happy when I came to know what I did out of my pure intuition was being actually taught to us by our professor in the next semester.
+Two months down the line I was more than happy when I came to know what I did out of my pure intuition was being actually taught to us by our professor in the next semester.
 It was really fun when I could correlate my previous internship experience with the actual learning in the class.

 Editor’s note- Have you got an internship story to share?
-A chance to win cool Internshala T and other cash prizes by sharing your internship story here.
+A chance to win cool Internshala T and other cash prizes by participating in Your Internship Story contest.